laxmikant-ainapure/upcxx/INSTALL.md

 Alternatively, the `CC` and `CXX` environment variables can be set to an alternative compiler installation for a supported compiler before running `./install`.

-At the time of writing, UPC++ has beed tested with Developer Beta 8 of macOS 10.15 "Catalina", and there are no known platform-specific issues.

-At the time of writing, UPC++ has been tested with Apple's "GM Seed" of Xcode-11 (the final pre-release), and there are no known compiler-specific issues on either macOS 10.14 "Mojave" or on Developer Beta 8 of macOS 10.15 "Catalina".

 ### Installation: Cray XC